Chessel Bay Local Nature Reserve

 Litter - and other management issues

-Chessel Bay has a particular problem with large amount of litter brought in by the tides.
-This is unsightly and dangerous to wildlife.
+Chessel Bay has a particular problem with large amount of litter, much of it brought in by the tides.
+This is unsightly and dangerous to wildlife and visitors to the Reserve.
 Considerable quantities of waste including plastic bottles and polystyrene, which disintegrates into thousands of tiny plastic bobbles and mingles with the structure of the Reserve.
 Plastic pellets, or nurdles, are also a particular problem (see below).The City Council and local volunteers team up twice a year to combat this problem by organising litter picks.
-Watch this website, and local notice-boards for further dates.
+Watch this website, and local notice-boards for further up-dates.
 The Southampton Urban Wildlife Centre and Friends of Chessel Bay organise additional information at the site on these days.

 Chessel Bay Plastic Pellet Survey

 Friends of Chessel Bay submitted complaints to the Environment Agency in 2012 and 2019 with regard to the number of plastic pellets on the site.
-See letter and response here:
+See letter and response below.
+See also PDF on Citizen Science carried out in Chessel Bay and elsewhere by local S.A.S. rep Mairin Williams.
+Many thanks for her hard work sorting through all the many items that turn up in the Nature Reserve.

 Nurdles in Chessel Bay—Environment Agency Response 2019